ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

     # Look for the existing cluster and connect to it
     ray.init()

-    # Configure how experiment data and checkpoints are sync'd
-    # We recommend cloud storage checkpointing as it survives the cluster when
-    # instances are terminated and has better performance
+    # Set the local caching directory.
+Results will be stored here
+    # before they are synced to remote storage.
+This env variable is ignored
+    # if `storage_path` below is set to a local directory.
-    sync_config = tune.SyncConfig(
+    os.environ["RAY_AIR_LOCAL_CACHE_DIR"] = "/tmp/mypath"
-        upload_dir="s3://my-checkpoints-bucket/path/",  # requires AWS credentials
-    )

     tuner = tune.Tuner(
         my_trainable,
         run_config=air.RunConfig(
             # Name of your experiment
             name="my-tune-exp",
-            # Directory where each node's results are stored before being
+            # Configure how experiment data and checkpoints are persisted.
-            # sync'd to cloud storage
+            # We recommend cloud storage checkpointing as it survives the cluster when
-            local_dir="/tmp/mypath",
+            # instances are terminated and has better performance.
+            storage_path="s3://my-checkpoints-bucket/path/",
             # See above! we will sync our checkpoints to S3 directory
             sync_config=sync_config,
             checkpoint_config=air.CheckpointConfig(